 Evidence that the ship, its equipment, or its crew do not comply substantially with the requirements of the relevant conventions or that the master or crew members are not familiar with essential shipboard procedures relating to the safety of ships or the prevention of pollution may be clear grounds for the PSC inspector to conduct a more detailed inspection.
 Good ship and crew preparation is always essential, in keeping up to date with all International, National and Port State requirements.
 Having a checklist goes a long way.

-Click below image to download the full report:
+Click the below image to download the full ABS report:

 For more Port State Control resources and Guides, click HERE